 The WSR Journal supports the West Somerset Railway, by publishing accurate and up to date information for the purpose of educating and informing members and generating enthusiasm and support.

 Today's glossy colour journal started life as a simple newsletter, printed in-house and sent out to keep members up to date with what was happening on the railway.

 Since 1978 the WSRA has published a colour Journal 4 times each year, packed full with articles and photographs to keep members up to date with developments on the West Somerset Railway.

-The Journal is mailed out to all members and is also available to purchase in the Bishops Lydeard Station Shop.
+The Journal is mailed out to members and is also available to purchase in the Bishops Lydeard Station Shop.
 WSR Working Volunteer members have access to an online version.